github11218/web-project/linux.md

 - First have pull the changes form the repo then have to edit and merge the code.
 - It's easy for devlopers to check and mitigate the merge`conflicts`.

+## Pull and Push Concepts

+For pull request `git pull origin main` and for push request `git push -u origin main`.